Preparing for the Exam

 You are strongly encouraged to study outside of class.
 Start to review early in April.
 Use a study outline (teacher supplied or your own) to focus on the concepts and skills most likely to be tested.
 If your teacher offers tutorial sessions, make every effort to attend.
 Consider studying in groups to go over challenging problems and/or concepts, and ask your teacher for help when you have difficulties.
 The night before the exam, be sure to remember such basics as getting plenty of sleep, eating a healthy breakfast, and dressing comfortably and warm enough for the room environment.

-Remember that you will have access to both the AP Periodic Table of the Elements and the AP Chemistry equations and constants sheet for the entire exam.
+Remember that you will have access to a calculator, the AP Periodic Table of the Elements, and the AP Chemistry equations and constants sheet for the entire exam.